uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [ ] create a production instance of `dibs`
 - [ ] have our web program director enter an actual book into the app
 - [ ] have our document delivery services librarian try to enter a book into the app
-- [ ] change splash page from Caltech stuff to UChicago stuff
+- [x] change splash page from Caltech stuff to UChicago stuff
 - [ ] set up UChicago email address contact
 - [ ] set up UChicago help page
 - [ ] set up stateless production deploy insfrastructure
+- [ ] set up Bugzilla category for DIBS
+- [ ] troubleshoot 404 page not displaying
+- [ ] configure `cron` to run `dibsiiif` in the virtualenv

 # General Reference